Fates-List-Archive/apidocs/docs/staff-guide/info.md

 /unclaim - Unclaims a bot

 /approve - Approves a bot.
-Get the guild count from the authorize/oauth screen.
-Be sure to give good appropriate feedback though
+Be sure to give good appropriate feedback and be polite and *most importantly* be formal.

-/deny - Denies a bot
+/deny - Denies a bot.
+Once again, be sure to give good appropriate feedback and be polite and *most importantly* be formal.

-/requeue - Requeues a bot if it is denied
+/requeue - Requeues a bot if it is denied. **This is moderator only**

-**Update Discord if you don't see the commands and then DM a Administrator+**
+**Update Discord if you don't see the commands and then DM a Administrator+ if you still cannot see it**

+And... that's it!
+Yes, it's really that easy!

+## Bots in other languages

+Do not deny bots for using other languages.
+These are officially supported.
+Instead, do one of the following:

+- Use Google Translate: https://translate.google.com (**Note: only do this if there are no staff members only knowing said language as Google
+Translate may miss context**
+- Ask another staff reviewer for help
+- Unclaim the bot and ping the Staff role asking someone to translate the bot (*the Staff role, not everyone*)